ansible/ansible/docs/docsite/rst/user_guide/playbooks_best_practices.rst

 #.
 Use the variable name from the ``vars`` file in your playbooks.

 When running a playbook, Ansible finds the variables in the unencrypted file, which pulls the sensitive variable values from the encrypted file.
 There is no limit to the number of variable and vault files or their names.

+Note that using this strategy in your inventory still requires *all vault passwords to be available* (for example for ``ansible-playbook`` or `AWX/Ansible Tower <https://github.com/ansible/awx/issues/223#issuecomment-768386089>`_) when run with that inventory.

 Execution tricks
 ================